treeframework/object.box/README.md

 ### Install via file download

-THe least recommended option for installation is to simply download `_object.box.scss` into your project and `@import` it into your project in its Objects layer.
+The least recommended option for installation is to simply download `_object.box.scss` into your project and `@import` it into your project in its Objects layer.